turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 Students must earn a score of `3` or greater in *each* category of the final assessment rubric.

-### Final Assessment - Mock Interview
+### Mock Interview

 Students must do a mock interview with one of the instructors.
-You will be graded on accuracy, eloquence, and professionalism.
+You will be given feedback on accuracy, eloquence, and professionalism.

 ### Independent Work

+* Prework Assignments
-* Homework (~4 assignments)
+* Homework Assignments (~3 assignments)
 * Palette Picker
-* Turing Story (5 minute presentation on your Turing experience)
+* Pattrn Party

 ### Group Work

+* House of Vars
 * Build-Your-Own-Backend
-* House of Vars
 * Capstone Project

 ### Career Development

 The Career Development segment is made up of a 30-day action plan where you will work with your cohort mates and instructors to prepare yourself for moving on after Turing.
-We will go over this in more detail during week one, but you can see a general outline [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md)
+This will be mentioned again during your week one professional development kickoff, but you can see a general outline [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md)

+### Portfolio Presentation

+On the final Thursday of the module, you will give a 10-minute presentation about your experience in module 4, Turing, and your action plan going forward.
+The details about it can be found [here](https://github.com/turingschool/portfolios/blob/master/README.markdown) under "Module 4 (Front-End)".